lukaskunicki/react-test/README.md

 * You should not trust static JSON.
 Please use it as it would be an API response,
 * Components should be adjusted to the SEO needs – please note the application does not change the URL in any interaction except row click,
+* Aplication is for desktop use only,
-* We will appreciate if component is following accessibility recommendations,
+* We will appreciate component which follows accessibility recommendations.
-* Application does not have to be adjusted to mobile devices,
-* There are a couple of decisions to make e.g. how the application should behave when some datapoints are missing.
-Please decide which approach is the best and explain.

 #### Things we will test